 Rappelling / Abseiling

 Rappeling is very simple.
-The climber threads the rope through the anchor and make sure the ends of the rope are the same length – i.e the middle of the rope is at the anchor.
-They can then use a belay device, figure eight, or even just a spare carabiner or three to attach themselves to the rope.
+The climber threads the rope through the anchor and makes sure the ends of the rope are the same length – i.e the middle of the rope is at the anchor.
+They can then use a belay device like an ATC, figure eight, or even just a spare carabiner or three to attach themselves to the rope.

 How Do Climbers Get Their Ropes Back?